 Each student who receives a Dual Enrollment Technology Scholarship must have declared a technical program of study and only those courses required for that program of study will be eligible for scholarship funds.

-Dual Enrollment technology scholarship funds may be used to cover not only the required technical courses but required academic courses as well.
+Dual Enrollment technology scholarship funds may be used to cover not only the required technical courses but required English, math and science courses as well.
 Academic courses must be taken concurrently with the technical courses.